 The B.A. in International Relations with an emphasis in Global Business will give students the opportunity to pursue a degree in international relations and acquire specific skills in one of four concentrations in international business: international finance, international financial management, global marketing or global management.
 Students who have earned a GPA of 3.0 or above and a "B" average in IR 210 International Relations: Introductory Analysis and a second 300-level or above IR course are eligible to apply during their sophomore year.
-In addition to the IR requirements, students need to complete the following prerequisite courses: ECON 203 Principles of Microeconomics,
+In addition to the IR requirements, students need to complete the following prerequisite courses: ECON 203 Principles of Microeconomics, ECON 205 Principles of Macroeconomics, MATH 118x Fundamental Principles of the Calculus and MATH 218 Probability for Business before they can begin this program.

-ECON 205 Principles of Macroeconomics, MATH 118x Fundamental Principles of the Calculus and MATH 218 Probability for Business before they can begin this program.
-The international relations course work consists of 28 units: IR 210, a regional course, a 400-level course, an international political economy course and three upper division electives.
+The international relations course work consists of 28 units: IR 210, a regional course, a 400-level course, an international political economy course (such as IR 324, IR 325, IR 326 or IR 330) and three upper division electives.